-John Gans, PhD. is the Director of Communications and Research at the University of Pennsylvania’s Perry World House global policy center.
+John Gans, PhD. is the Managing Director of Executive Communications and Strategic Engagement at the Rockefeller Foundation.
 In addition, Gans teaches graduate and undergraduate classes on the international order, the politics and process of American foreign policy, and national security.
-He is also a fellow at the German Marshall Fund of the United States.
+He is also a fellow at the University of Pennsylvania’s Perry World House, a fellow at the German Marshall Fund of the United States, and a board member at the World Affairs Council of New Jersey.

-Until 2017, Gans served at the Pentagon as chief speechwriter to Secretary of Defense Ash Carter.
-He was the principal adviser to the secretary on planning, positioning, and preparation of remarks, managed a team of writers, and drafted dozens of speeches delivered around the world on defense policy in the Asia-Pacific region, Europe, Russia, the Middle East, and around the world.
-In addition to leading the writing team at the Defense Department, Gans served in the Obama Administration as senior speechwriter for Defense Secretary Chuck Hagel (2014) and Secretary of the Treasury Jack Lew (2015).
+In the years since, Gans served at the Pentagon as chief speechwriter to Secretary of Defense Ash Carter.
+He was the principal adviser to the secretary on the planning, positioning, and preparation of remarks, managed a team of writers, and drafted dozens of speeches delivered around the world on defense policy in the Asia-Pacific region, Europe, Russia, the Middle East, and elsewhere.
+Previously, Gans worked for Defense Secretary Chuck Hagel, Secretary of the Treasury Jack Lew, Speaker of the U.S. House of Representatives Nancy Pelosi, and U.S. Senator Hillary Rodham Clinton.
+For a decade, he served in the U.S. Navy Reserve.

 In 2019, Gans published White House Warriors: How the National Security Council Transformed the American Way of War (W.W.
 Norton’s Liveright).
 Combining extensive archival research with 100 interviews, White House Warriors demonstrates that knowing the NSC staff’s war stories is the only way to truly understand American foreign policy.
 Called a “bottom-up history” (Wall Street Journal), an “enlightening summary” (The New Republic), “essential reading” (Booklist) and “rollicking and compellingly told” (Lawfare), the book became a must read and its lessons a central part of the conversation around the collapse of the National Security Council under Donald Trump.